guyroutledge/atozcss/_posts/2014-08-21-vertical-alignment-in-css.md

 In Episode 12 we looked at `line-height` and demoed one way to fake vertical centering for text.

-If I wanted to center a container box of text inside of another box, we'll need a different approach.
+If I wanted to center a whole container of multiple elements inside of another container, we'll need a different approach.

-I've got a container here with a d dark background and a border around it.
+I've got a container here with a dark background and a border around it.
 Inside is another, smaller box with a width and height set to give it some shape.